Greater Kansas City Chapter

 Tracey Hughes

 Tracey Hughes is a Teaching & Learning Librarian and the Director of Inclusive Engagement for the University Libraries at the University of Missouri-Kansas City.
 She has several years of experience as Secretary of the Librarians’ Council faculty governance group at UMKC.
+Tracey is a founding member of ABWHE-GKC, and currently participates on the Communications and Membership committees.
+She recently took on website editing duties for ABWHE's national and chapter sites.
 Tracey has also served as Web Editor for the Midcontinental Chapter of the Medical Library Association (MCMLA), and she volunteered in numerous roles with the Kansas City Roller Warriors flat-track roller derby league, with most recent service as Chair of KCRW’s Board of Directors.
 For more than a decade, she has helped to organize and host the University Libraries’ annual African American Read-In, a celebration founded by the National Council of Teachers of English (NCTE) in 1989.
-In her spare time, Tracey enjoys tracing her family tree, and she is currently writing a chapter for an upcoming edited work on documenting family information.
+In her spare time, Tracey enjoys tracing her family tree, and she recently completed revisions on a chapter for an upcoming edited work on documenting family information.

 Committee Chairs